 Name & Gender Change Packet

-• Travis County (Austin) – Gender Marker Only Kit.
-Name and Gender Marker Kit (2017) A newer one is here.
+- Travis County (Austin) – Gender Marker and Name Change kits are here.
 You may file online or go in person to the court.

-• Dallas County – The kit is not online, but you may go to the law library to make a photo copy.
+- Dallas County – The kit is not online, but you may go to the law library to make a photo copy.
 Call 214-653-7481 for details.
+Trans Pride Inititiatives has forms here as well.

 Texas Support